openstack-charmers/openstack-mojo-specs/README.md

 			   the guest got a network and metadata on boot.
 * *test\_obj\_store.py*: This script fires two streams of objects and the object store and retireves them
-* *tempest.py*: This doesn't actually exist in any real sense but will do rsn!

 Phase 5: Manipulate the cloud
 -----------------------------